Last Updated: 26/05/12 9:47pm

 Best possible start for Hodgson.
 Young has been in fine goalscoring form for England of late and he took his chance brilliantly.

 GOAL ENGLAND - YOUNG.
 England counter at pace after a Norway attack breaks down.
 Young leads the charge.
 A direct run takes him past Hangeland and he slides the ball calmly across Jartsein and into the bottom corner.
 What a start!

 Parker with another misplaced pass.
 He hasn't had the best of starts.
 His latest effort is overhit badly and runs through to Jartsein.
 Parker has been carrying a knock and is another who needs to get game time under his belt.

 Riise well forward down the left wing.
 Jones needs to keep an eye on him.
 On this occasion, Hogli cross-field pass has too much on it.

 Milner runs the ball out of play.
-He ha't played a lot of club football recently and might be a bit rusty.
+He hasn't played a lot of club football recently and might be a bit rusty.
 Useful squad member and will grow into the game.